mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media 1.md

 Everything positive flows from these four characteristics.
 Miss one of them, and the commons you want to create will be inevitably enclosed.

+Unfortunately, noone in Europe seems able to even define what digital sovereignty means.
+As Caroline de Cock [pointed out recently](https://www.linkedin.com/pulse/digital-sovereignty-europes-favourite-empty-buzzword-xh2me/), the term has so many meanings it has become meaningless, serving as "*a substitute for thinking and precision... used by anarchist collectives to describe self-managed infrastructure and by governments to justify firewalls*".

+Applied to social media, digital sovereignty could therefore mean anything from encouraging the global growth of protocol-based social media through to launching protectionist Europrojects designed to create a European Twitter or Facebook.

 *"Resilient systems are not made, they grow"*

 I fear a real risk of the latter, simply because it's the sort of project which bureaucracies are designed to launch.
 Unfortunately, truly resilient systems, by definition, cannot be designed and created top-down by committees operating within hierarchies.
 Resilient systems are not made, they grow - we need to think like gardeners rather than architects, and focus on creating the right conditions for innovative startups to invent the future, rather than pouring public funds into replicating winners from the past.